Benny Gallagher: Career

+During his tenure in the band, he co-founded and served as chairman of PAMRA (Performing Artists Media Rights Association), a UK not-for-profit organisation set up in 1996 as a result of EU directive 92/100/EEC, Article 8(2), which gave performers the right to receive "equitable remuneration", and also served as chairman of the Board.
+Prior to this, “non-featured artists” (including session and backing musicians, orchestral players and choral singers) did not receive royalties when their performances were broadcast or played in public.
+Involved in complex rights negotiations over his decade on the board, both nationally and internationally, by 2006, when PAMRA merged with PPL, the society had more than 15,000 members and was paying out millions of pounds in royalties to rank-and-file musicians.

 After a spell with Dr Hook as bassist during 1999 and 2000, Gallagher embarked on a solo career as a singer-songwriter, touring the folk club and festival circuits.
-He also held workshops all over the British Isles for aspiring songwriters, and was made a Companion of LIPA (Liverpool Institute for Performing Arts) by Paul McCartney in 2001 in recognition of his work as a songwriting coach at the college.
+He also held workshops all over the British Isles for aspiring songwriters.

 In 2010, Gallagher reunited with Lyle for two concerts in their former hometown of Largs in aid of Haylie House, a residential care home in the town.
 The pair subsequently re-formed and performed at two events in 2011: "The Big Gig" at Glasgow's Barrowland nightclub, alongside Marti Pellow, Jim Diamond and Midge Ure, and the MOARE Festival in Faversham, Kent, which was headlined by former Average White Band stalwart Hamish Stuart.

 In 2012, the duo undertook a sell-out tour of Scottish venues, under the banner of "The Homecoming Tour"; their 22-song set included all their British chart entries and both their US chart-toppers, as well as "A Heart in New York" and "Willie", in which Gallagher used a harmonica on a harness.

 In March 2016, Gallagher and Lyle performed together at the Belfast Nashville Songwriters' Festival.
 In November 2016, the duo performed for four nights at The Green Hotel in Kinross.

 The summer of 2017 saw the duo perform as part of the 'Byre at The Botanics' season in St Andrews, and also at the Belladrum Festival in Inverness and the Albany Theatre in Greenock.